Share this page -->

 Let’s look a little deeper at each step to better understand this habit making process.

 This means you must dig deeper into why you want to create a new habit.
-Without having authentic motivation to create a new habit you’ll struggle to make it happen.
+Without having an authentic motivation to create a new habit you’ll struggle to make it happen.
 To avoid setting yourself up to fail you need to understand your motivations for building a new habit, my favourite way to do this is using the 5 whys method.

-The 5 whys method
+The 5 Whys Method

 Originally developed by the Toyota Motor Corporation as a problem-solving method the idea is to ask why 5 times to understand both the problem and discover a solution.
 Since its birth in the 1950s the 5 whys method has become widespread, particularly in the start-up and lean development world.